Haibane Renmei: Characters

-The youngest of the older haibane and the first to take her Day of Flight.
+The youngest of the older haibane and the first to take her Day of Flight during the series.
 Kuu overcame her initial awkwardness to achieve a sense of peace.
 She develops a close friendship with Rakka and has been a haibane for two years.
-Outgoing and a bit hyper, Kuu demonstrates surprising knowledge of the town and serves as a good role model for Rakka.
+Outgoing and energetic, Kuu demonstrates surprising knowledge of the town and serves as a good role model for Rakka.
+She undergoes her Day of Flight halfway into the series, which brings Rakka into emotional tumult.